AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

-If GPRbuild cannot find the main configuration project on the configuration project path, then it will look for all the languages specified in the user project tree and invoke GPRconfig to create a configuration project file named :file:`auto.cgpr` that is located in the object directory of the main project file.
+If GPRbuild cannot find the main configuration project on the configuration project path, then it will look for all the languages specified in the user project tree and invoke GPRconfig to create a temporary configuration project file that is located in the directory specified by environment variable TMPDIR, or if TMPDIR is not defined in the object directory of the main project file.

+The invocation of GPRconfig will take into account the target, if specified either by switch --target= on the command line or by attribute Target in the main project.
+Also, if Ada is one of the languages, it will take into account the Ada runtime directory, specified either by switches --RTS= or --RTS:ada= on the command line or by attribute Runtime ("Ada") in the main project file.
+If the Ada runtime is specified as a relative path, gprbuild will try to locate the Ada runtime directory as a subdirectoty of the main project directory, or if environement variable GPR_RUNTIME_PATH is defined in the path specified by GPR_RUNTIME_PATH.

 Once it has found the configuration project, GPRbuild will process its
 configuration: if a single string attribute is specified in the configuration